Bridgewater State is a great place to live and learn!

 Bridgewater offers students the opportunity to live with other students regardless of their assigned gender, gender identity or expression.
 For more information, visit the gender inclusive housing page or the transgender resources page.

 You will learn a great deal outside of the classroom.
 The residence hall staff fosters learning through floor meetings, educational and social programs and daily interactions with residents.
 You are encouraged to be an active and contributing member of your community.

-This RLC gives the students the distinct advantage of connecting with the honors faculty who support the program.
-The RLC provides first-year honors students the opportunity to live among other budding scholars in a setting that complements the student-learning process outside of the classroom.
+This LLC gives the students the distinct advantage of connecting with the honors faculty who support the program.
+The LLC provides first-year honors students the opportunity to live among other budding scholars in a setting that complements the student-learning process outside of the classroom.

 Residence Life & Housing Staff